mkner/robo-pid/docs/interface.rst

    Turns iteration mode on

-    In iterative mode, the timestep integrations for updating an input signal are manually calculated and updated outside the controller in the algorithm **that calls** the PID controller for the ouput of the PID at the current timestep.
+    In iterative mode, the PID timestep integrations are manually calculated and updated outside the controller in the algorithm **that calls** the PID controller for the ouput of the PID at the current timestep to be sent to a device or process plant as an input signal.
+The output of the PID is localized to **this** timestep and not cumalative across all calls for the PID output.

     :param: None
     :return: None